 Before the best-selling book Midnight in the Garden of Good and Evil hit bookshelves, Savannah was a quiet little town founded by the Yamacraws, a Native American tribe.
-Funded by the emergence of cotton in the 1700s, Savannah’s cash crop became a quick feed to riches.
+Funded by the emergence of cotton in the 1700s, Savannah’s cash crop became a quick feed to the rich.
 Over time, Savannah grew into one of Georgia’s wealthiest, fortunate and progressive cities.

 Flights to Savannah drop visitors in a land of magnolia trees and mint juleps, Spanish moss and stately mansions, and nowhere else in the country will you find a more hospitable city.
 Savannah is happy to have you.

-Georgia is a subtropical climate -- it’s warm in the summer and cooler in the winter.
-Savannah sees 90 degree (F) heat in the summer months and drops to 40 degrees in the winter.
+Savannah enjoys a subtropical climate that makes outdoor activities possible year-round — it’s warm in the summer (between June and August) and cooler in the winter (December to February).
+Savannah sees 90 degree F heat in the summer months and drops to 40 degrees in the winter.
 Spring and fall are the longest seasons, and the wettest months are December to April.

-- There are many tours that take visitors on “The Book” tour around Savannah.
+There are many tours that take visitors on “The Book” tour around Savannah.
 “The Book” is what locals refer to as Midnight in the Garden of Good and Evil.
-Book a tour and see first hand the cemetery, the mansion, Lady Chablis’s house, and walk down the streets that kept a million secrets.
+Book a tour and see first-hand the cemetery, the mansion, Lady Chablis’s house, and walk down the streets that kept a million secrets.
 Check out tour companies ahead of time.
 Some of the tour companies will only do group “book tours” and won’t sell individual tickets.

-- A must-see in Savannah is the Davenport House.
+A must-see in Savannah is the Davenport House.
 It was built in 1820 and was the first historic home in Savannah to be restored.
 The antiques in the house are worth the 30 minutes out of your day.